-Richard Axel is a Nobel laureate, a University Professor, an investigator at the Howard Hughes Medical Institute and Columbia University Medical Center and a codirector of Columbia’s Mortimer B. Zuckerman Mind Brain Behavior Institute.
+Richard Axel is a Nobel laureate; a University Professor; an investigator at the Howard Hughes Medical Institute and Columbia's Vagelos College of Physicians and Surgeons and a codirector of Columbia’s Mortimer B. Zuckerman Mind Brain Behavior Institute.
 Dr. Axel obtained an AB from Columbia College and an MD from Johns Hopkins Medical School.
 In earlier studies, Dr. Axel and his colleagues, Michael Wigler and Saul Silverstein, developed gene transfer techniques that permit the introduction of virtually any gene into any cell.
 These studies not only allowed for a novel approach to isolate genes but also provided a detailed analysis of how they worked.
 At the same time, these experiments allowed for the production of an increasingly large number of clinically important proteins.
 These studies also led to the isolation and functional analysis of a gene for the lymphocyte surface protein, CD4, the cellular receptor for the AIDS virus, HIV.

 Dr. Axel then began to apply molecular biology to problems in neuroscience with the expectation that genetics could interface with neuroscience to approach the tenuous relationship between genes, behavior and perception.
 His studies on the logic of the sense of smell revealed over a thousand genes involved in the recognition of odors and provided insight into how genes shape our perception of the sensory environment; this research earned him the 2004 Nobel Prize in Physiology or Medicine.
 Dr. Axel’s current work centers on how the recognition of odors is translated into an internal representation of sensory quality in the brain and how this representation leads to meaningful thoughts and behavior.

-Eric R. Kandel is a Nobel laureate; University Professor at Columbia University; Kavli Professor and director, Kavli Institute for Brain Science; codirector, Mortimer B. Zuckerman Mind Brain Behavior Institute; and an investigator at the Howard Hughes Medical Institute.
+Eric R. Kandel is a Nobel laureate; University Professor Emeritus; Founding Codirector of Columbia's Zuckerman Institute; Founding Director of Columbia's Kavli Institute for Brain Science; SagoI Professor Emeritus of Brain Science at the Zuckerman Institute; Professor Emeritus of Physiology and Cellular Biophysics, Psychiatry, Biochemistry and Molecular Biophysics, and Neuroscience; and a Senior Investigator at the Howard Hughes Medical Institute from 1984 to 2022.
 A graduate of Harvard College and NYU School of Medicine, Dr. Kandel trained in neurobiology at the NIH and in psychiatry at Harvard Medical School.
 He joined the faculty of the College of Physicians and Surgeons at Columbia University in 1974 as the founding director of the Center for Neurobiology and Behavior.
 At Columbia Dr. Kandel organized the neuroscience curriculum.
 He is an editor of Principles of Neural Science, the standard textbook in the field, now in its fifth edition.
 In 2006, Dr. Kandel wrote a book on the brain for the general public entitled In Search of Memory: The Emergence of a New Science of Mind, which won both the L.A.
 Times and U.S. National Academy of Science Awards for best book in Science and Technology in 2008.
 A documentary film based on that book is also entitled In Search of Memory.
 In 2012 Dr. Kandel wrote The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the Present, which won the Kreisky Award in Literature, Austria’s highest literary award.
 Dr. Kandel’s newest book, entitled Reductionism in Art and Brain Science: Bridging the Two Cultures, published by Columbia University Press, was released in Fall 2016.